ansible/ansible/docs/docsite/rst/community/development_process.rst

 ----------

 Changelogs help users and developers keep up with changes to Ansible.
 Ansible builds a changelog for each release from fragments.
-You **must** add a changelog fragment to any PR that changes functionality or fixes a bug.
+You **must** add a changelog fragment to any PR that changes functionality or fixes a bug in ansible-base.
 You don't have to add a changelog fragment for PRs that add new modules and plugins, because our tooling does that for you automatically.